jasonbayton/11ty/_src/android/android-enterprise-device-support/validation-process-and-information.md

 ---
 <div class="callout callout-warning">

-### No longer maintained
+### No longer updated

-While I am still actively testing devices, I no longer publish them here.
-Consider the below to be historical, including the advanced testing, and not to be taken as current status of a device.
+**While I am still actively testing devices**, I no longer publish them here.
+Consider the below to be historical, and not to be taken as current status of a device.
 If you’d like your devices tested against Android Enterprise functionality, feel free to get in touch.

 </div>